opencobra/artenolis/docker/README.md

 The -p flag maps the Jenkins server runing in port 8080 in the docker container to port 8080 on the host (-p host-port:docker-port).
-If port 8080 is already in use substutute the host-port for another port number.
+If port 8080 is already in use substitute the host-port for another port number.

 ## TODO